laurenkuhlman/it-262-p3-food-truck/README.md

-My Tasks
- T > Put names in availability grid
- T > Change this README

 Hello Team.

-We're Group # for P3: Food Truck.
+We're Group 1 for P3: Food Truck.

 Action Items for each team member:
  T > Send me the email you use on Google so I can invite you to edit the Project Document in Google Docs.
 You can also just go to the Google doc and click 'Request Edit Access'  https://docs.google.com/document/d/1GKWyPsT--tG3siRE2uKGhWeh2qbHHJQEIyAVH3KwoBg/edit?usp=sharing